AyanaAlemayehu/javascript_library/README.md

 [NodeJS](https://nodejs.org/en/knowledge/getting-started/what-is-require/)

 # Creating index.js and package.json

 To build an NPM package, you'll need to:
 1. Download and [install](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) npm and Node.js.
 2. Create a project directory and initialize npm in the Terminal.
 3. Answer the prompted questions about your project in the Terminal.
 This will create a [`package.json`](https://docs.npmjs.com/creating-a-package-json-file) file, which is **crucial** for creating and publishing your NPM package.
-4. Create a new .js file with a name in front of the "main: " attribute of your `package.json` file.
+4. Create a new .js file with a name in front of the "main: " attribute of your `package.json` file. (defaults to `index`)
 ```
 version: "1.0.0"
 description: ""
 main: "index.js"
 ```
 5. Write your JS code in that file.
-6. Add the export statement at the end of your code.
+6. Add the export statement(s) at the end of your code.
 ```
 function yourFunction (){
     ...